ngeor/blog/about.md

 living in the Netherlands.

 I blog mostly about things that I try out.
-Usually it's about programming, continuous delivery, testing, automation, code quality.
+Usually it's about programming, continuous integration, testing, automation, code quality.

 ## Cookies